JustusAdam/marvin-docs/source/scripting.rst

 There are two ways to react to a text message.
 A reaction defined with ``hear`` will trigger on any incoming message which matches its defined pattern (a regular expresion).
-By contrast reactions defined with ``respond`` will only trigger if the bot itslef is being adressed.
+By contrast reactions defined with ``respond`` will only trigger if the bot itself is being adressed.
 How one adresses the bot depends on the concrete adapter.
 However typically prefixing the message with the bots name or sending a direct message (if the adapter supports this) to the bot ususally trigger these reactions.